 One investor named Suryakant opened up about his thoughts on this event “Event after this event I am sure that there is immense potential to earn a high return in this space, which I want to continue exploring”.

-Someone else quoted that “We can’t be solely dependent on one cryptocurrency, there are so many options available and that’s why my money is divided accordingly and I’m well aware of how much I should be investing and how much is enough to trade and not lose all of my income”.
+Someone else quoted that “We can’t be solely dependent on one cryptocurrency, there are so many options available.
+That’s why my money is divided accordingly.
+And I’m well aware of how much I should be investing and how much is enough to trade and not lose all of my income”.

 On Wednesday the founder of Terra USD shared his thoughts about the crash seen in the value of Terra USD and Luna.
 He stated that the value will be backed in reserves in the future by adjusting its complex pegging mechanism.

-TerraUSD sprang to prominence earlier this year after the Luna Foundation Guard, a charity linked with Terraform Labs, the crypto coin’s developers, committed to collecting $10 billion in Bitcoin to support the currency’s dollar peg.
+TerraUSD sprang to prominence earlier this year after the Luna Foundation Guard.
+It is a charity linked with Terraform Labs, the crypto coin’s developers.
+Committed to collecting $10 billion in Bitcoin to support the currency’s dollar peg.

-Meanwhile, the legal war is on the creator of Tera USD and LUNA, 100% surge is seen in the Terra Luna on the weekend, and accprding to the CoinMarkehiltCap it is maintaining that surge around 60% even on the Monday.« Previous Next »
+Meanwhile, the legal war is on the creator of Terra USD and LUNA, 100% surge is seen in the Terra Luna on the weekend.
+And according to the CoinMarkehiltCap it is maintaining that surge around 60% even on the Monday.